nevermined-io/docs-legacy/docs/architecture/integrations/filecoin/filecoin-storage.md

 * The [Nevermined Gateway](https://github.com/nevermined-io/gateway).
 This component is in charge of making available Nevermined users data.
 Before this integration the gateway supports different storage providers (Amazon S3, Azure, On Premise, etc.).
 This integration adds support to Filecoin as storage mechanism allowing to decrypt user urls and resolve Filecoin CIDs.
 * The Nevermined SDKs.
 To facilitate user adoption, Nevermined support SDKs in 3 different programming languages:
-  - [Javascript SDK](https://github.com/nevermined-io/sdk-js), to facilitate the integration of Nevermined in web interfaces
+  - [Javascript SDK](https://github.com/nevermined-io/sdk-js), to facilitate the integration of Nevermined in web interfaces and DApps
   - [Python SDK](https://github.com/nevermined-io/sdk-py), to facilitate the integration of Nevermined in data science tools It will deliver a modification of the 3 SDKs allowing to the users to publish in Nevermined Filecoin contents (CIDs)
+  - [Java SDK](https://github.com/nevermined-io/sdk-java), to facilitate the integration of Nevermined with existing industry big data solutions.
 * [Marketplace](https://github.com/nevermined-io/marketplace).
 It's a frontend application where users can publish and share files.
 The intention is to modify this application to support data sharing of assets stored in the Filecoin network.

 ### User Flows

-The final goal of the integration is to have a fully functional end to end, allowing the registering of existing Filecoin assets into Nevermined network:
+The final goal is to have a fully functional end to end integration, allowing for the registering of existing Filecoin assets into the Nevermined network:

 ![Registering of Filecoin assets into Nevermined](images/nvm-integration-publishing-flow.png)